future-of-security/course/simulation.md

 | **MedStar Hospital Network** | \$1,200,000 | +\$300,000 | Requests support via HSEMA |
 | **WMATA Transit Authority** | \$900,000 | +\$250,000 | Requests support via HSEMA |

-# Action Cost Menu
+## Action Cost Menu

 This menu lists possible actions your team can take.
 Each costs a portion of your budget and produces a specific benefit.

-You may also propose creative, realistic actions beyond this list - just include a reasonable estimated cost in your memo.
+***You may also propose creative, realistic actions beyond this list -- just include a reasonable estimated cost in your memo.***

 | **Action** | **Cost** | **Benefit** |
 | --- | --- | --- |